ordina-jworks/ordina-jworks.github.io/_posts/2020-12-14-chaos-engineering.md

 Another way to think about this is: “How would our system fare if we injected chaos into it?”
 It is not meant to break random things without a purpose.

-However if you or the team is just starting with Chaos Engineering and you are not confident enough to work in the production environment, you can also do the experiments in another controlled environment (TST, DEV, ...).
+However if you and your team are just starting with Chaos Engineering and you are not confident enough to work in the production environment, you can also do the experiments in another controlled environment (TST, DEV, ...).

 Building confidence is key!
 You do not want to break things in production without being able to find a solution.